kristajg/cozy-holiday/CONTRIBUTING.md

 ## Installation

-- Running `npm install` in the app's root directory will install everything you need for development.
+- Running `npm install` in the component's root directory will install everything you need for development.

-## Development Server
+## Demo Development Server

-- `npm start` will run the app's development server at [http://localhost:3000](http://localhost:3000) with hot module reloading.
+- `npm start` will run a development server with the component's demo app at [http://localhost:3000](http://localhost:3000) with hot module reloading.

 ## Running Tests